Yumi-Lab/yumi-wiki/docs/Yumi_Components/SmartLCD_Touch_4.3inch800x480specifications.md

 ## 1.1.1 Product Description

-* 4.3"standard display, 800x480 resolution，maximum HDMI resolution 1920X1080 is supported
+* 4.3"standard display, 800x480 resolution, maximum HDMI resolution 1920X1080 is supported
 * Capacitive touch screen, support 1 point touch
 * It is compatible with SMART PI, Raspberry Pi, ORANGE PI, NANO PI, BANANA PI
 * It can also be used as a general-purpose HDMI display, connecting computers, TV boxes, Microsoft Xbox360, SONY PS4, Nintendo Switch and so on